Horror Films by Directors of Color

 Tigers Are Not Afraid (2017)

-Tigers Are Not Afraid is a Mexican crime-fantasy-horror film that utilizes elements of magical realism to tell the story of children impacted by the Drug War.
+Tigers Are Not Afraid is a Mexican crime-fantasy-horror film featuring Tenoch Huerta (Black Panther: Wakanda Forever).
+The film utilizes elements of magical realism to tell the story of children impacted by the drug war.
 Perhaps the film with the most direct social commentary on this list, the movie functions as horror because it exposes the real-life, everyday horror of cartel-related crimes, such as human trafficking, on impoverished innocents.

 The movie expertly uses the familiar ghost trope but this time in the form of victims’ bloody bodies to show how memories linger, and how murder leaves traces beyond the physical.
 By having young protagonists, Tigers Are Not Afraid also expands upon the idea that the next generations could be the ones to end what seems to be unceasing violence.

-A modern sequel to the 1992 Candyman directed by Bernard Rose, Candyman returns to a now-gentrified neighborhood in Chicago where the legend was born.
+A modern sequel to the 1992 Candyman directed by Bernard Rose, Candyman returns to an even further gentrified C in Chicago where the legend was born.
 For those unfamiliar, gentrification refers to the process of a poor urban area changing as wealthier people moving in, which typically displaces the original inhabitants.
 Calling upon the animosity and negativity surrounding this injustice, Candyman explores racism, especially since most of the panic surrounding the Candyman lore involves plights and pursuits of young white women.

 Since the film is fairly new, we won’t spoil it.
 Suffice it to say, however, that the moral of the story reminds us that prejudice exists in dangerous quantities across generations, and that even myths have their truths to tell.

 A Girl Walks Home Alone at Night (2014)